Before you demand a “data-driven” justice system, make sure you know who is actually behind the wheel.

 Research evidence is not simply discovered; it is purchased by the government agencies and philanthropies that pay for evaluation research.

 This means our evaluation evidence comes largely from investments made by policymakers, government agencies, and foundations.
-Such investments are not free of bias.
-They reflect the goals, beliefs, and values of funding bodies as shaped by their cultural, class-based, and demographic biases.
-When we review the findings of evaluation research, we only see answers to the questions funding sources were willing to ask.
-What sort of questions do you think they avoid, and how does the lack of such information affect justice policy and community well-being?
+These investments are not free of bias.
+They reflect the goals, beliefs, and values of funding bodies as shaped by cultural, class-based, and racial biases.
+When we review the findings of evaluation research, we only see answers to the questions researchers were paid to ask.
+What sort of questions do you think funding organizations avoid?
+How does the lack of such information affect justice policy and community well-being?